 The right choice of performance tyre can make all the difference

 For the most part, aquaplaning is not a problem commonly encountered.
-It is only when sufficient water builds up that it may occur.
+It is only when enough water builds up that it may occur.
 Yet, due to the high volumes of rain, it is always better to be prepared with the right car tyres.